Public ‘suspicion’ of Irish banks remains as staff see improvements

 “The survey indicates that banks have missed an opportunity to make a positive difference during the pandemic,” Minister for Finance Paschal Donohoe said at online event hosted by the IBCB.
 “It tells us that trust in the Irish banking sector is low; that there is a need to bridge the gap between the everyday experience of banks and perceptions of the sector.”

-However, another survey, conducted by employee engagement research firm Karion and Box of 10,648 bank workers found that almost 60 per cent feel their organisation’s commitment to allowing staff to “speak up” on issues of concern has improved in the last couple of years.
+The second survey, conducted by employee engagement research firm Karian and Box, of 10,648 bank workers found that almost 60 per cent feel their organisation’s commitment to allowing staff to “speak up” on issues of concern has improved in the last couple of years.

-Some 85 per cent of Irish bank workers said they feel their company does business ethically, 9 percentage points ahead of the global norm, it said.
+Some 85 per cent of Irish bank workers said they feel their company does business ethically, nine percentage points ahead of the global norm, it said.

-The report found the level of employees who believe that their bank will follow through on customer commitments rose by 12 percentage points to 75 per cent, compared with a similar survey in 2018, which was carried out ahead of the setting up of the IBCB in early 2019.
+The report found the percentage of employees who believe their bank will follow through on customer commitments rose by 12 points to 75 per cent, compared with a similar survey in 2018 that was carried out ahead of the setting up of the IBCB in early 2019.

 Positivity that no conflict exists between ways of doing business and stated values has risen 10 points to 66 per cent.